Core Learning (CS)

 - YouTube Playlists

 - Just cramming theories and a measly amount of practical learning is not beneficial to anyone.
-I believe
+I

-graduation.
+and career after graduation.
 These are 2 GitHub repositories that list some of the projects:

-reputed certifications.
+with reputed certifications.
 This is their curriculum:

 - Interview